AbednigoLethole/asst-cam-software/docs/usage.rst

         Select the source you want to track (e.g., Sun, Intel Satellite).

+        You can either use Azimuth speed and Elevation speed or not.

         The system will start tracking the chosen source.

 **Monitored attributes on the antenna**